ncuskey/silver-umbrella/README.md

 4. Grammar checking runs automatically as you type (debounced)
 5. Review the 6 key metrics in the right column grid
 6. Review the aggregated infractions and suggestions (always visible) — driven purely by GrammarBot, grouped by type + replacement with counts, and ordered from most to fewest
-7. Use interactive overrides to adjust scoring as needed (click words for WSC, click carets for CWS)
+7. Use interactive overrides to adjust scoring as needed (click words for WSC; clicking a word also synchronizes the two adjacent carets to match the word; click carets to cycle CWS)
+8. Drag words or individual carets into the Discard panel to remove them from the stream and KPIs; use Undo to restore
-8. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble; punctuation suggestions appear as grouped `^ . ^`
+9. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble
-9. View GrammarBot correction preview for sanity checking
+10. View GrammarBot correction preview for sanity checking

 <!-- Spelling tab removed -->